SirRicSteel/TheosResearch.org/pitch/03_EMAIL_TEMPLATE.md

 • **Scalable Oversight** - How does runtime governance scale to multi-agent systems?
 • **Adversarial Robustness** - Can contradiction mechanics resist prompt injection?

+**Validation Approach:** We're happy to support independent replication of our experiments on Claude Sonnet 4.5 before any partnership discussions.

 I've attached a **5-page executive summary** and **full pitch deck with visual diagrams**.
 Complete technical analysis (21 pages) available upon request.

 I believe THEOS represents a significant step forward in AI safety and would welcome the opportunity to discuss a potential collaboration.
 I'm available for a 45-minute technical deep-dive at your convenience.